Media-Lounge/magento2-storyblok-integration/README.md

 ![Product Grid Block](https://user-images.githubusercontent.com/661330/104106270-796d7080-52ac-11eb-9200-b808fe83ba59.png)

-> Hint: The same concept can be used to display any kind fo data, eg: customers, orders, social network posts, etc.
+> Hint: The same concept can be used to display any kind of data, eg: customers, orders, social network posts, etc.

 However we can use custom fields to improve this type of content, for the example above we could create a new custom field plugin to query the Magento Products API so we can search against it.